Canada's CGI says quarterly profit doubles

-(Reuters) - Canadian information technology services provider CGI Group Inc’s (GIBa.TO) quarterly net profit more than doubled on the back of a 7 percent rise in revenue.
+April 30 (Reuters) - Canadian information technology services provider CGI Group Inc’s quarterly net profit more than doubled on the back of a 7 percent rise in revenue.

 CGI is a former Obamacare contractor and lost the contract to manage the rollout of Obamacare after a botched launch.